 In 2018, thanks to the generosity of alumni and loyal supporters, Ridgewood opened the Jane P.B. and Peter Hollenbeck Preschool.

 Through the years, Ridgewood graduates have remained loyal to their alma mater, sending their own children, grandchildren, and now great grandchildren through the same rigorous educational process that they experienced as youngsters.
 It is a joy to hear the many Ridgewood success stories and memories treasured by some of the earliest graduates who carry with them the friendships that connected them and bonded them for a lifetime.

 Recently, Ridgewood School received commendations from both The Ohio State Senate and The Ohio House of Representatives.
 Legislators proclaimed Ridgewood as the Oldest Co-Educational Independent Day School in Ohio, established in 1919, and praised the school for its continued commitment to instilling a love, desire and dedication to scholastics, global diversity, and academic achievement.
-That commitment is so strong that in the past fifteen years, sixteen of the area’s high school valedictorians and salutatorians have been Ridgewood School graduates.
+That commitment is so strong that in the past fifteen years, many of the area’s high school valedictorians and salutatorians have been Ridgewood School graduates.